-Notes: SEL{cum} = Cumulative sound exposure level, SPL{peak} = Peak sound pressure level, TTS = Temporary Threshold Shift, NR = no criteria are available and therefore no range to effects are estimated, < indicates that effects would occur below the provided range.
+Notes: SEL{cum} = Cumulative sound exposure level, SPL{peak} = Peak sound pressure level, TTS = Temporary Threshold Shift, NR = no criteria are available and therefore no range to effects are estimated, < indicates that effects would occur at distances less than the provided range.

-Mortality and injury could occur in demersal fishes from exposure to impact pile driving within 46 m and potentially out to 81 m from the source, respectively, for species within the most sensitive hearing groups (i.e., fishes with a swim bladder involved in hearing and fishes with high-frequency hearing).
-In
+Under the assumption that fish are stationary and remain in the area for the duration of a full day of pile driving activities, mortality and injury could occur from exposure to impact pile driving within a maximum distance of 46 m and potentially out to 81 m from the source, respectively, for species within the most sensitive hearing groups (i.e., fishes with a swim bladder involved in hearing and fishes with high-frequency hearing).
+In addition, fishes with a swim bladder may also experience signs of hearing loss out to 868 m.
+The probability of these effects would decrease with increasing distance from the pile.
+Fishes without a swim bladder would not likely experience TTS and would only have the potential for mortality or injury effects within 9 or 13 m of the source, respectively.

-3.6.3.1.4.3 Impacts from Pile Driving Under Alternative 1
+3.6.3.1.4.3 Impacts from Pile Driving under Alternative 1

-Impacts from Pile Driving Under Alternative 1 for Training Activities
+Impacts from Pile Driving under Alternative 1 for Training Activities

-As described in Chapter 2 (Description of Proposed Action and Alternatives), Table 2.6-1, Section 3.0.3.3 (Identifying Stressors for Analysis), and Appendix A (Navy Activity Descriptions), training activities under Alternative 1 include pile driving associated with construction and removal the Elevated Causeway System.
+As described in Chapter 2 (Description of Proposed Action and Alternatives), Table 2.6-1, Section 3.0.3.3 (Identifying Stressors for Analysis), and Appendix A (Navy Activity Descriptions), training activities under Alternative 1 include pile driving associated with construction and removal of the Elevated Causeway System.
 This activity would take place nearshore and within the surf zone for up to 30 days (20 days for construction and 10 days for removal).
 Specifically, pile driving activities would only occur once at Joint Expeditionary Base Little Creek-Fort Story, Virginia, and once at Marine Corps Base Camp Lejeune, North Carolina, per year.
 The pile driving locations are within coastal areas that tend to have high ambient noise levels due to natural and anthropogenic sources.